mqBrian/mqBrian/README.md

 - 👋 Hi, I’m @mqBrian
 - 👀 I’m interested in Mobile Application, Music Software and Aesthetic Photos
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning how to develop myself as a Software Engineer
-- 📫 How to reach me on brian-david-mbalala.wekulo@studetns.mq.edu
+- 📫 How to reach me on briandmw@gmail.com